picnich/2.0-booksluts/src/books/2023-12-19-boy-swallows-universe.md

         True love like this asks lovers to cast aside what is meant to be and work with what is.”
     - highlight: “Do your time before it does you.”
+    - highlight: >-
+        “I’m a good man,’ Slim says.
+‘But I’m a bad man too.
+And that’s like all men, kid.
+We all got a bit o’ good and a bit o’ bad in us.
+The tricky part is learnin’ how to be good all the time and bad none of the time.
+        Some of us get that right.
+Most of us don’t.”
   summary:
     - paragraph: >-
         A novel of love, crime, magic, fate and coming of age, set in Brisbane's